vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 mandapa of flowers, worships the Viṣṇu image therein and offers the several upacāras.
 He fasts that day.
 He recites hymns of praise to Viṣṇu and falls prostrate on the ground in saluta tion.
 He then keeps awake at night.
 On the 12th he takes a bath in the morning, offers worship to Hari and dedicates his fast to the God, recites the mantra (Ajñānatimirāndhasya' &c. cited above p.
 105) and performs the pārana.
-This is the general outline of kūmya ekādaśīvrata.
+This is the general outline of kūmya ekādaśivrata.
 In the case of the obligatory fast, the performer should abstain from food the whole day and also keep the several restrictions to be observed on ekādaśī (as described above such as not drinking water more than once, not sleeping by day &c).
 The rules for the followers of Caitanya about ekādaśī as summarised from the Haribhakti vilasa by Prof. S. K. De in 'Vaisnava faith and Movement' on pp. 371-375 do not differ much from those stated above.

 A vrata comes to an end by a rite called udyāpana (carrying out) or pārapa or pāraṇā.
 The word pārana or pāraṇā is derived by some from the root ‘pāra' meaning 310 'to finish an action or rito'.
 The word occurs in the drama Sakuntala referred to above on p.
 46 and in Raghuvamsa II.
 70 ‘prātar-yathoktavrata-pārapānto".
 Vide for paranā also Raghuvamsa II.
 39 and 55.
 According to the Kūrma-purāna, one should fast on the ekādaśī and pāraṇā is to be on the 12th but pāraṇā should not be done on 13th tithi, since that would destroy (the merit) of twelve dvādasis.
 311 [n spite of this, pāraṇā on the 13th312 tithi had to be allowed under certain circumstances e. g. if ekādaśī is mixed with daśami on a prior day and with dvādaśī on the next day, then the fast is to be on dvādaśī but if no dvādaśi at all exists on the day after fast, then pāranā may be on the 13th tithi.
 The Viṣṇudharmottara313